ssoaora/Hosts-File-Auto-Updater/README.md

 ## Configuration

-The script can be configured editing following functions:
+The script can be configured editing following variables:

 - `URL`: The URL from which the hosts list will be fetched.
 - `HOSTS_PATH`: The path to the local hosts file on the system.